 So, I contract, I write and speak about my findings, and whatever subject interests me at the moment.

-I end up doing a fair bit of independent research (totally self-funded), in Game AI, better ways to debug (time-travelling), live coding and better paradigms to use (FP, Rust), which, I hope, will at some point lead to something useful.
+I end up doing a fair bit of independent research (totally self-funded), in Game AI, better ways to debug (such as time-travelling debuggers), live coding and different programming paradigms to use (FP, Rust), which, I hope, will at some point lead to something useful.

 I also gingerly but stubbornly proceed in training myself to be both a concept artist and a 3d artist.
 Coding is definitely easier for me :P